PostgreSQL backup tool

 6. Does Postgresus reduce database security?

 No. All the data executes within containers you control, on servers you own.
 Credentials and backup files are left on your server or in the cloud account of your choice.
-Because it's open source, you or your security team, can inspect every line to make sure it meets your organization's needs before it's run.
+Additionally, Postgresus offers enterprise-grade AES-256-GCM encryption for your backup files.
+This means even if someone gains access to your storage, encrypted backups remain useless without the decryption key.
+Because it's open source, you or your security team can inspect every line to make sure it meets your organization's needs before it's run.

 7. How do I set up and run my first backup job in Postgresus?